arab0v/nestjs-adminjs-starter/README.md

+# AdminJS v7 with NestJS (CommonJS)

+> **⚠️ Note:** This repository contains an improved version of the code compared to the [dev.to article](https://dev.to/arab0v/adminjs-v7-in-classic-nestjs-without-tears-23en).
+The article shows the basic approach, but the code here has been refactored for better organization (see the "Better project structure" section below).

+---

 I'm writing this blog because AdminJS decided to go with ESM in their latest version (v7) and make my life harder (a bit) because NestJS are still using CommonJS and theres [no plan to support esm](https://github.com/nestjs/nest/issues/13319).

 ### Simply my problem was: